 Hiking with a dog is fundamentally different to walking without one.
 With a dog you are not alone, but there are other important factors to consider when out with your four-legged friend.
 As well as standard equipment, a hiker with a dog must also remember the following: dog collar or harness with a lead, a muzzle and a “poop bag”, as well as sufficient water and provisions.
 And most importantly: do not forget the doggy treats.
-With all these bits and pieces in the rucksack we head towards the Zwölferkogelbahn and climb into the gondola and enjoy the ride.
-The muzzle remains in the rucksack.
-Thanks to the JOKER-Card the lift ride for me, as well as Pirie is free of charge and we are able to take in the views together.
+With all these bits and pieces in the rucksack we head towards the 12er KOGEL lift and climb into the gondola and enjoy the ride.
+Thanks to the JOKER CARD the lift ride for me is free of charge - the ticket for my dog is 6 Euros.
 At the top the sun is shining and magnificent views await us.
-Pirie pulls on the lead in the direction of the Zwölferkogeltreff, which was actually a stop planned after our hike, but she wants to go now.
+Pirie pulls on the lead in the direction of the 12er Treff, which was actually a stop planned after our hike, but she wants to go now.
 I wonder who she takes after…

 One summit, one man, one dog